 The clinical facility has the right to remove the student from the site if his/her behavior (tardiness, absenteeism, misconduct) adversely affects patient care or the functioning of the laboratory section to which the student is assigned.
-Removal from a clinical site will result in the student being dropped from the course.
+Removal from a clinical site will result in the student being dropped from the course and dismissal from the Phlebotomy Program.